 Mostar, Bosnia and Herzegovina

 Mostar is a city in Bosnia and Herzegovina that is well worth a visit.
-The city is known for its Ottoman-era architecture and its beautiful bridges.
-The city is home to the iconic Stari Most (Old Bridge), built in the 16th century and is one of the country’s most recognizable symbols.
+It is known for its Ottoman-era architecture and beautiful bridges.
+The city is home to the iconic Stari Most (Old Bridge), built in the 16th century and one of the country’s most recognizable symbols.
 Visitors can also explore the Old Bridge Museum, stroll through the historic old town, and visit the nearby Kravice Waterfalls.

 Mostar, Bosnia and Herzegovina, is a beautiful city in the Balkans region of Europe.
 It is filled with historical sites, charming architecture, and remarkable landscapes that can take your breath away.
 As the gateway to the Balkans for many travelers, Mostar is an ideal destination for those looking to explore this fascinating area for the first time.

-The city is divided into two sections by the Neretva River – one side belonging to Bosnia and Herzegovina, while on the other side lies Croatia.
+The city is divided into two sections by the Neretva River—one side belongs to Bosnia and Herzegovina, while Croatia lies on the other.
 Stari Most (Old Bridge), built in 1566, is one of Mostar’s most iconic landmarks.
-This stunning piece of Ottoman architecture has become a symbol of unity between these two countries after it was destroyed during the Balkan Wars in 1993 and later reconstructed in 2004.
+This stunning piece of Ottoman architecture became a symbol of unity between these two countries after it was destroyed during the Balkan Wars in 1993 and later reconstructed in 2004.

 Pristina, Kosovo